-(A) Chapter 5101:6-20 of the Administrative Code governs disqualification for intentional program violation in the Ohio works first (OWF), prevention, retention and contingency (PRC) and food stamp programs.
+(A) Chapter 5101:6-20 of the Administrative Code governs disqualification for intentional program violation in the Ohio works first (OWF), prevention, retention and contingency (PRC) and food assistance programs.

-(B) An individual may be disqualified from the OWF, PRC and/or food stamp programs for intentional program violation based on one of the following.
+(B) An individual may be disqualified from the OWF, PRC and/or food assistance programs for intentional program violation based on one of the following.

-(1) A finding by a court that the individual has committed a criminal offense connected to violation of the OWF and/or PRC program, and/or food stamp requirements.
+(1) A finding by a court that the individual has committed a criminal offense connected to violation of the OWF and/or PRC program, and/or food assistance requirements.

 (2) A disqualification consent agreement, signed by the individual, in accordance with rule 5101:6-20-40 of the Administrative Code.